-Today I’ll introduce you to a “convenient, fast, easy, low-interest” loan called HELOC, or Home Equity Line of Credit.
+Today I’ll introduce you to a “convenient, fast, easy, low-interest” loan called HELOC or Home Equity Line of Credit.

 About Figure Home Equity Line of Credit

-Figure is a new, San Francisco-based online lending platform led by co-founder and CEO Mike Cagney.
+The figure is a new, San Francisco-based online lending platform led by co-founder and CEO Mike Cagney.
 It leverages blockchain, artificial intelligence, and analytics in approving and providing home equity loans such as HELOC for homeowners.

-Figure is a “fintech” or financial tech company.
+The figure is a “fintech” or financial tech company.
 As a fintech company, Figure works to streamline financial services using technology, from customer access to data analytics, to make transactions such as HELOC easier, faster, and more convenient.

 The Figure Home Equity Line, as a fintech product, is the first in the market to streamline an all-digital process home equity loan, offering a home equity HELOC decision within five days.

 The company can lend up to as much as $150,000, depending on the value of the home subject to HELOC.